boston-pm/boston-pm.github.io/index.md

 We'll discuss whatever Perl, FLOSS topics.

-We might review one or more or the Advent calendars, that's somewhat traditionalfor January.
+We might review one or more or the Advent calendars, that's somewhat traditional for January.

+Or maybe the latest modules replacing the ill-fated `given when` switch.

 ------------